FIRST AID COURSES

 As a nationally recognised training organisation, we guarantee that your Statement of Attainment will be recognised nation-wide.
 The Provide First Aid certificate is valid for 3 years, while the CPR certificate is valid for 12 months.
 Australia Wide First Aid courses are also a valid avenue to attain CPD points.

 Learn how to be an authorised first aid responder with Australia Wide First Aid.
 Book a slot in the first aid training course of your choice today.
-For more information about our training courses in Queensland, you may call us at 1300 336 613 or send an email to firstname.lastname@example.org.
+For more information about our training courses in Queensland, simply call us at 1300 336 613 or email to email@example.com.